...

 Ⓒ 宮城県観光プロモーション推進室

-Akiu Ōtaki Fall (秋保大滝), also known as the Akiu Great Fall, is the must-see spot in Akiu Onsen.
-The 55-meter tall waterfall is spectacular no matter which season you visit.
-It was thus chosen to be one of Japan’s Top 100 Waterfalls and a designated National Place of Scenery Beauty.
+Akiu Ōtaki Fall, also known as the Akiu Great Falls, is the must-see spot in Akiu Onsen.
+The 55-meter-tall waterfall is spectacular no matter which season you visit.
+It was thus chosen as one of Japan’s Top 100 Waterfalls and designated a National Place of Scenic Beauty.

-Close to the magnificent waterfall, there are a couple more places that you can visit, including a temple with a gigantic Fudō Myōō statue, a gorgeous botanical garden, and a traditional Japanese cafe with delicious dishes that taste like those served at high-class restaurants!
+Close to the magnificent waterfall, there are a couple more places that you can visit, including a temple with a gigantic Fudō Myōō statue and a gorgeous botanical garden!

 For more information, please refer to our Akiu Ōtaki Fall article!